beachcomber Architecture

 Step 8: Field extraction

-The handler accesses entry.result.get("branch") and converts the Value::String to a serde_json::Value.
-It packages this into Response::ok(data, age_ms, stale).
+The handler looks up the refs source (via the field → source reverse map for git.branch) and accesses entry.sources["refs"].fields.get("branch").
+It converts the Value::String to a serde_json::Value and packages it into Response::ok(data, age_ms, stale).

 Step 9: Response formatting